Have a resource to suggest? Share your favorite tools and resources today!Recommend it

 1. EXPLORE CONDITIONS

 When starting any community change project, it’s always good to gather as much information as possible about your current environment.
 The Commons features 7 Food System Trends That Give Us Hope for background information.
-Check out this tool from Broadstreet that offers a Community Food Assessment report to help you get started.
+Check out the Food Environment Atlas and the resources available on the Commons regarding the Retail Food Environment as well as Local Food Systems.

 2. LOOK FOR OPPORTUNITY